idhard/spblog/src/content/posts/the-logistic-company.md

 - Bicycles are for free as they do not take much of the space in the road
 - Cars will pay a small fee because they take one line on the road
-- Lorry will have to pay 2 times what a car pays
+- Lorries will have to pay 2 times what a car pays

 Everyone was happy to enjoy the new roads and the possibility of exploring the towns in the connected network of Roma's roads.